aishnair22/aura-beauty/README.md

 ![index](./app/assets/images/readme/index.png)

 When a shade is clicked, I set my state with that shade as the selected shade.
-If the shade I am on matches the selected shade in my state, I add a class of "selected" on that shade.
+If the shade I am on matches the selected shade in my state, I add a class of "selected" to that shade image.
 The shade with that class will have a maroon border around it, indicating what shade the user is currently on.

 <pre><code>
     {this.props.productShades.map((shade) => {